 No parameter and variable expansion, command substitution, arithmetic expansion, or pathname expansion is performed on word.
-If any part of word is quoted, the delimiter is the result of quote removal on word, and the lines in the here-document are not expanded.
-If word is unquoted, all lines of the here-document are subjected to parameter expansion, command substitution, and arithmetic expansion, the character sequence \newline> is ignored, and \ must be used to quote the characters \, \$, and \.
+If any characters in word are quoted, the delimiter is the result of quote removal on word, and the lines in the here-document are not expanded.
+If word is unquoted, all lines of the here-document are subjected to parameter expansion, command substitution, and arithmetic expansion, the character sequence \<newline> is ignored, and \ must be used to quote the characters \, \$, and \.